What are Braxton Hicks contractions?

 Braxton Hicks contractions don’t cause labour and aren’t a sign that labour is beginning.

-If you’re not sure whether what you’re experiencing is Braxton Hicks contractions or actual labour, contact your doctor or midwife.
-They will be able to tell by doing a vaginal examination — if there are no signs that your cervix is changing, it is not labour.
+If you’re not sure whether you’re experiencing Braxton Hicks contractions or actual labour, contact your doctor or midwife.

-The contractions come irregularly and usually last for about 30 seconds.
+Braxton Hicks contractions come irregularly and usually last for about 30 seconds.
 However, they can last for up to 2 minutes.
 While they can be uncomfortable, they usually aren’t painful.

 How are Braxton Hicks contractions different from labour pain?

-There are some differences between Braxton Hicks contractions and true labour contractions that will help your doctor or midwife will consider these differences when deciding whether you’re in labour.
+There are some differences between Braxton Hicks contractions and true labour contractions.
+Your doctor or midwife will consider these differences when deciding whether you’re in labour.

 Braxton Hicks contractions: